Duno – Estate

-Located in Gelderland, south of Doorwerth and west of Heveadorp on the moraine lies estate Duno.
-With views of the south-facing mountain and flood plains.
-Overgrown with forest with several streams.
+Located in Gelderland, south of Doorwerth and west of Heveadorp on the moraine lies the Duno estate.
+It is a beautiful location, with views of the south-facing mountain, flood plains and overgrown by forest with several streams.

-Thanks to a pole route it is easy to take a walk through the estate.
-This starts at the castle Doorwerth at the Fonteinallee 2b, Doorwerth.
+Thanks to a pole route it is easy to take a walk through the estate, starting at the castle Doorwerth at Fonteinallee 2b, Doorwerth.

 There is also a route especially for mountain bikers.

 Description of the current location

 The location on the moraine makes Duno special.
 Crossed with streams it is unique in high low, wet dry contrasts.

 The old location of the mansion is still visible.
 With some searching, you can find remnants of the entrance of the house on the basis of the blue pieces of stone.

 The Azelealaan is together with remnants of the teahouse and the entrance gate memories of old times.
 It is in bloom in May and June and well worth a visit.

 The estate shows remnants of the coppice industry: dividing trees and coppice stoves.
 Particles formed a natural fence of a coppice parcel.
 These were cut this way so that they grow in thickness.